rlivingsus/misc/AllBooks.md

 - Green, Simon: The Nightside
 - Greenberg, Andy: Sandworm: A New Era of Cyberwar and the Hunt for the Kremlin's Most Dangerous Hacker; Tracers in the Dark: The Global Hunt for the Crime Lords of Cryptocurrency; The Mirai Confessions
 - Greene, Brian: Until the End of Time
-- Greene, Robert: The Laws of Human Nature; 50th Law; 48 Laws of Power
+- Greene, Robert: The Laws of Human Nature; 50th Law; 48 Laws of Power, The 33 Strategies of War
 - Greenspan, Alan: The man who knew: the Life & Times of Alan Greenspan
+- Greenwell, Megan: Bad Company
 - Gregory, Jill: The Book of Names (physical)
 - Griffith, Joseph: Dark Psychology
 - Griffith, Nicola: Spear